Mixing time for an epidemic model on graphs with external sources of infection: Introduction

 \section{Introduction}

-The {noisy SIS (Susceptible-Infected-Susceptible) model} is an irreducible discrete-time Markov chain \cite{Norris1997MarkovChains}.
+The {noisy Susceptible-Infected-Susceptible (SIS) model} is an irreducible discrete-time Markov chain.
 It is a variant of the standard stochastic SIS model \cite{anderson_britton}.
-In the standard SIS model, individuals are segregated into two compartments, namely, $S$ (the susceptible individuals) and $I$ (the infected individuals).
+In the standard SIS model, the individuals are segregated into two compartments, namely, $S$ (the susceptible individuals) and $I$ (the infected individuals).
 Susceptible individuals get infected when contacted by infected individuals.
 Once infected, they are able to infect others before recovering and becoming susceptible again (\ie, moving back to the $S$ compartment).
-While this model is used to model several infectious diseases by mathematical epidemiologists, the model is rather simplistic and ignores external sources of infection, which plays a crucial role in the spread of a disease \cite{Sharker2024SIM}.
+While this model is used to model several infectious diseases by mathematical epidemiologists, the model is simplistic and ignores external sources of infection, which plays a crucial role in the spread of a disease \cite{Sharker2024SIM}.
 The noisy SIS model allows for external sources of infection so that susceptible individuals can get infected not only by an infectious contact with an infected individual within the closed population but also an external source of infection.

 The other crucial drawback of the standard SIS model is that it ignores individual heterogeneity and the underlying contact network structure.
-We, therefore, consider epidemic dynamics on a variety of graphs (see \cite{Durrett2007RGD,KhudaBukhsh2019Lumpability,EoN2017,KhudaBukhsh2021FCLT,Decreusefond2012LGL,Hofstad2017RGCNv1,Cui2022Motif,Bandyopadhyay2015Virus,Ball2021CLT} and references therein to get a glimpse of recent literature on this topic), and study its mixing properties using $n$, the number of vertices (population size) as a scaling parameter.
+We, therefore, consider epidemic dynamics on a variety of (random) graphs, and study their mixing time properties using $n$, the number of vertices (population size), as a scaling parameter.
+See \cite{Durrett2007RGD,KhudaBukhsh2019Lumpability,EoN2017,KhudaBukhsh2021FCLT,Decreusefond2012LGL,Hofstad2017RGCNv1,Cui2022Motif,Bandyopadhyay2015Virus,Ball2021CLT} and references therein to get a glimpse of recent literature on epidemics on random graphs.